top of page

 It is our intention to give you an opportunity to understand the nature and practice of operations management.
 In order to do so we will present you with a range of learning experiences including presentations, case studies, exercises and simulations.

-4 days
+Duration: 4 days

 Who it's for:

 It is not only operations managers or factory managers who run operations, all managers in all sectors run some form of operation, for example: a finance manager’s operation processes invoices and other financial transactions, an HR manager’s operation processes recruitment so, if you are responsible for the management of processes then you are an operations manager.
-This course, is designed for all managers: senior, middle and first line and supervisors in all sectors of the economy.
+This course is designed for all managers: senior, middle and first line managers, superintendents and supervisors in all sectors of the economy.

 Course Content